PhucXDoan/CrashCourse/README.md

 - etc.

-But I won't show more to Git to you than what I've said here, because chances are you won't remember it.
+But I won't show belabor Git anymore, because chances are you won't remember it.

 [^1]: The word "master" in *"Commit 1 file to **master**"* refers to the main branch of the repository.
-You can just think of a branch as a way for multiple people to do their work independently without worrying about conflicting changes.
+There can be multiple branches in a repository which allows for the project to slowly "diverge" in terms of features or whatever, and later on the branches would be merged together to become one again.
-The term "master" is also slowly being phased out in favor for "main".
+The term "master" is also slowly being phased out in favor for "main", so you might hear "main" branch rather than the "master" branch.

-[^2]: This workflow is because you don't need GitHub to use Git.
+[^2]: This workflow of "commit then push" is because you don't need GitHub to use Git.
 That is, you can use Git to keep track of your personal project that's just local to your computer.
-Also, it also means you can work on a project and commit without an internet connection, or if the connection is slow, you'd want to pool up several commits before pushing them to GitHub.
+Also, it also means you can work on a project and commit without an internet connection, or if the connection is slow, you'd want to pool up several commits before pushing them all to GitHub.

 [^3]: The word "origin" refers to the main place where the repository is being hosted.
 In this case, it's GitHub, but it needs not be.